 That’s part of the appeal of an earphone like the BT 100 NC, which features full in-line musical controls that allow you to take charge of your songs and calls without having to find your device.

 If you fly with any regularity at all, you’ve no doubt experienced the following at some point: you’re deboarding the plane, anxious to make your connecting flight, when out of nowhere a sudden self-doubt strikes you in the pit of the stomach.
 Did you remember to bring your earphones with you?
 You didn’t put them in your carry-on, did you?
 Did you leave them in the pocket of the seat in front of you?
 Did you put them in your own pocket?

-With a good neckband earphone like the BT 150 NC, you can leave that worry at home.
-With its comfy collar neckband and retractable cables, the BT 150 NC requires nothing more than a gentle tug when you’re ready to stow your earphones away.
+With a good neckband earphone like the BT 120 NC, you can leave that worry at home.
+With its comfy collar neckband and flexible cables, the BT 120 NC makes packing it away super easy.
 And they’re right there waiting for you around your neck when you’re ready to commence listening again.
-Plus, they feature all the niceties (and necessities) mentioned above, including world-class active noise cancelation and a slick combination of touch-sensitive controls and buttons for chapter shipping, volume control, play/pause, and more.
+Plus, they feature all the niceties (and necessities) mentioned above, including world-class active noise cancellation and a slick combination of MultiPoint Connect and IPX4 water resistance for working out

 By Dennis Burger